Ann Bartuska of USDA Appointed SGCR Chair

 Bartuska, an ecosystem ecologist, currently serves as Deputy Under Secretary for Research, Education, and Economics with the U.S. Department of Agriculture (USDA).
 In addition to her work with USDA, she co-chairs the Ecological Systems subcommittee of the Committee on Environment, Natural Resources, and Sustainability of the White House National Science and Technology Council, as well as the Sustainability Roundtable of the National Academy of Sciences(link is external).

 Though this leadership role with SGCR is a new one, Bartuska previously served as vice-Chair of the Subcommittee.
-She brings with her extensive interagency experience, in-depth knowledge of USGCRP and its products, and the perspectives of both users and producers of
+She brings with her extensive interagency experience, in-depth knowledge of USGCRP and its products, and the perspectives of both users and producers of global change science.

 “We here at OSTP and USGCRP are thrilled that Ann has accepted the role of SGCR Chair,” says Dr. Mike Kuperberg, Executive Director of USGCRP.
 “Her governmental savvy, technical expertise, and leadership role at USDA are well suited to guiding USGCRP into the future.”